Example dbt_project.yml filename: 'jaffle_shop'profile: 'jaffle_shop'...

 Each target specifies the type of warehouse you are connecting to, the credentials to connect to the warehouse, and some dbt-specific configurations.

-The credentials you need to provide in your target varies across warehouses – sample profiles for each supported warehouse are available in the Supported Databases section.
+The credentials you need to provide in your target varies across warehouses – sample profiles for each supported warehouse are available in the Supported Adapters section.

 Pro Tip: You may need to surround your password in quotes if it contains special characters.
 More details here.